wprichar/DevOPs-tooling/README.md

 ## Introduction

 This pipeline demonstrates a contious integration pipeline.
 When changes are pushed in **GIT** to the master branch, **linting**, **unit testing**, **deployment to a test environment**, **performance testing**, and **behavioral testing** is initiated and validated before a zero-downtime deployment to production.
 Monitoring happens throughout the pipeline's cycle through Bluemix's slack intergration.
-The services **NewRelic** and **Monitoring and Analytics** are also used to give real time data on status of pipeline.
+The services **NewRelic**, **Google Analytics**, and **Monitoring and Analytics** are also used to give real time data on status of pipeline.

 ## Sign up for / Log into Bluemix and DevOps